adriennebrady/TrackIt/Sprint4.md

 ### &ndash; Account Delete Request

+* **Description**
-* **Description**: This API endpoint allows a user to delete their account.
+    This API endpoint allows a user to delete their account.
 It accepts a JSON payload containing the user's username, password, and password confirmation.
 If the provided credentials are valid, the account is deleted.
 This endpoint is implemented using the Gin web framework and GORM ORM for database access.

+* **Request**
-* **Request**: The API endpoint is an HTTP POST request that accepts a JSON payload with the following fields:
+    The API endpoint is an HTTP POST request that accepts a JSON payload with the following fields:

   * **username**(string): The username of the account to be deleted.
   * **password**(string): The password of the account to be deleted.
   * **password_confirmation**(string): The password confirmation for the deletion process.

+* **Errors**
-* **Errors**: The API can return the following HTTP status codes and error messages:
+    The API can return the following HTTP status codes and error messages:

   * 400 Bad Request: The request body is invalid or the password and password confirmation do not match.
   * 401 Unauthorized: The username or password is invalid.